 Anzia, Sarah F., and Christopher R. Berry.
 2011.
 "The Jackie (and Jill) Robinson Effect: Why Do Congresswomen Outperform Congressmen?"
 American Journal of Political Science 55 (3): 478-493.

-We argue that the process of selection into political office is different for women than it is for men, which results in important differences in the performance of male and female legislators once they are elected.
 If voters are biased against female candidates, only the most talented, hardest working female candidates will succeed in the electoral process.
-Furthermore, if women perceive there to be sex discrimination in the electoral process, or if they underestimate their qualifications for office relative to men, then only the most qualified, politically ambitious females will emerge as candidates.
+Furthermore, if women perceive there to be sex discrimination in the electoral process, or if they underestimate their qualifications for office, then only the most qualified, politically ambitious females will emerge as candidates.
 We argue that when either or both forms of sex-based selection are present, the women who are elected to office will perform better, on average, than their male counterparts.
-We test this cen-tral implication of the theory by using legislators’ success in delivering federal spending to their home districts as our primary measure of performance.
-We find that congresswomen secure rough-ly 9 percent more spending from federal discretionary programs than congressmen.
-This amounts to a premium of about $49 million per year for districts that send a woman to Capitol Hill.
-Finally, we find that women’s superiority in securing particularistic benefits does not hurt their performance in policymaking: women also sponsor and cosponsor more bills per congress than their male col-leagues.
+We test this central implication of our theory by studying the relative success of men and women in delivering federal spending to their districts and in sponsoring legislation.
+Analyzing changes within districts over time, we find that congresswomen secure roughly 9% more spending from federal discretionary programs than congressmen.
+Women also sponsor and cosponsor significantly more bills than their male colleagues.

 Anzia, Sarah F. 2011.
 "Election Timing and the Electoral Influence of Interest Groups."
 Journal of Politics 73 (2): 412-427.